Wintellect/MSLearn/Introduction to Python/final final/2-reading-and-looping.md

 How many airports are represented in the file?
 How would you determine how many of those airports are located in the U.S.?
 How easy would it be to determine how many airports are located in a specific state such as Tennessee (TN) or Virginia (VA)?

-## Reading files
+## Reading files in Python

 In order to load this data into a notebook, you need to know how to read files in Python.
-Here is a short synopsis.

 Suppose you have a text file named **colors.txt** that contains the following lines:

 ```
 red